VeriSciQA: An Auto-Verified Dataset for Scientific Visual Question Answering: Methodology

-where the model converts \(s_j\) into a question \(Q_j\) with multiple-choice options \(O_j\) (including the correct answer \(A^*_j\) and plausible distractors).
-By generating questions from \(s_j\) that explicitly describe what \(F\) shows, we ensure figure-intent alignment, mitigating \emph{figure-intent misalignment} errors (E2). \(M_{\text{text}}\) may decline to produce a QA pair if \(s_j\) is too vague or lacks sufficient grounding, e.g., Claim1 in Fig.~\ref{fig:method}.
-Each QA pair is retained with its corresponding figure's caption as \((C, q_j)\), providing additional context to mitigate \emph{outside-knowledge} errors (E4).
+where the model converts \(s_j\) into a question \(Q_j\) and derives the correct answer \(A^*_j\) from the claim.
+Because each \(s_j\) explicitly describes what \(F\) shows, generating questions from it promotes figure-intent alignment, mitigating \emph{figure-intent misalignment} errors (E2). \(M_{\text{text}}\) may decline to produce a question and answer if \(s_j\) is too vague or lacks sufficient grounding, e.g., Claim~1 in Fig.~\ref{fig:method}.

+\textbf{Distractor Generation.} To complete the multiple-choice format, we instruct \(M_{\text{vision}}^{\text{gen}}\) to generate three plausible distractor options:

+where \(O_j\) includes the correct answer \(A^*_j\) along with distractors.
+By conditioning on both the figure \(F\) and the correct answer \(A^*_j\), the LVLM can produce distractors that are visually plausible yet incorrect.
+Since captions typically contain the information needed to comprehend a figure, each QA pair is accompanied by its corresponding figure's caption \(C\), helping make the pair self-contained and mitigating \emph{outside-knowledge} errors (E4).